MIRADA ROAD

 Along Mirada Road in Miramar, inevitable deterioration of rock slope protection (riprap) from wave action is ongoing.

 In March 2024 Mirada Rd was reduced to one-way northbound traffic due to winter storm wave damage (DPW project webpage).
 Mirada Rd is part of the CA Coastal Trail and a critical link for residents, commuters, and visitors to the area, as it provides the only bike/ped access seaward of Highway 1 in this segment.
+Short-term emergency repairs will commence early fall and last about two months (Project fact sheetEmergency CDPplans).

 Connecting Alameda Ave between Medio & Magellan would provide for safe bike/ped access when high surf conditions make Mirada Rd unsafe.
 This alternate connection would also restore and improve vehicle circulation now that Mirada Rd is one-way only, and will likely remain that way even after repairs are made, in order to give higher priority to Coastal Trail users.